cfloughrey/ERPBC-TDA-hotspot/erpos_tda_data_analysis.md

 [discovery_survival.R](ERPBC-TDA-hotspot/analysis/discovery_survival.R) plots the kaplan-meier curve comparing 10-year relapse-free survival outcome for the hotspot group against the neighbourhood in the METABRIC discovery dataset.

 ## Differential expression analysis
+The scripts for differential expression analysis on the discovery and validation datasets are available on request.

+## Build the Mapper graph - Validation dataset
+Run [validation_mapper_graph.py](ERPBC-TDA-hotspot/analysis/validation_mapper_graph) to look at the results of the hotspot search on the TCGA validation dataset.
+We visualise the overall survival outcome in the Mapper graph.
+We also compare the distance from the TCGA nodes to the METABRIC hotspot group centroid.

 ## Perform survival analysis on the validation hotspot group
 [validation_survival.R](ERPBC-TDA-hotspot/analysis/validation_survival.R) plots the kaplan-meier curve comparing 10-year survival outcome for the hotspot group against the neighbourhood in the TCGA validation dataset.